Class

 Widgets can be part of multiple size groups; GTK will compute the

-widgets that can be reached from the widget by a chain of size groups
+that can be reached from the widget by a chain of size groups with mode

 or GTK_SIZE_GROUP_BOTH

-reached from the widget by a chain of size groups of type
+reached from the widget by a chain of size groups with mode

 GTK_SIZE_GROUP_VERTICAL